Vaelek/node-google-shared-locations/README.md

 ### Functional test for real use case

-Run from project root directory: `node tests/check.js YOURGOOGLEACCOUNT@gmail.com YOURPASSWORD`
+Run from project root directory: `node tests/check.js YourEmail@gmail.com supersecretPassword`

 This command runs the script twice, initially with authentication, and then uses cookies to obtain shared location without full authentication.
 It returns output with times and shared locations for selected user.